 Your pain or discomfort may have one or more causes.
 Because in the lower body, the bladder, uterus, ovaries, intestines, muscles, tendons, blood vessels, nerves and bones are close together.
-Sometimes the cause of pain and symptoms is difficult to determine.
+Sometimes the cause of pain and symptoms can be difficult to determine.
 But rest assured: we almost always succeed in determining where the pain and discomfort are coming from.
 And we can treat you.
 For more than 25 years, we have specialized in treating these chronic pelvic pain and symptoms.

 Do you see your symptoms in the list below?
 If so, we can help you.
 Would you rather talk about it?
 Then give us a call.